mirirosca/counter/README.md

 # Counter App

 This project is a simple **Counter** application built using HTML, CSS, and JavaScript.
 It provides basic counter functionality with the ability to increase, decrease, and reset the counter value using dynamically created DOM elements.
+You can try the live version of the application here: [Counter App](https://counter-prj.netlify.app)

 ## Features